absmach/magistrala-docs/docs/storage.md

 ```

 If you don't provide `offset` and `limit` parameters, default values will be used instead: 0 for `offset` and 10 for `limit`.
-The `format` parameter indicates the last subtopic that the message is published.
+The `format` parameter indicates the last subtopic of the message.
 As indicated under the [`Writers`](storage.md#writers) section, the message format is stored in the subtopic as the last part of the subtopic.
 In the example:
 ```
 http://localhost:8185/channels/<channelID>/messages/home/temperature/myFormat
 ```